xonde/DevOps-Course-Workshop-Module-12-Learners/MigrateToIaC/instructions.md

 We are not going to have Terraform manage the Resource Group, and will instead just tell Terraform that it exists with a `data` block.

-Add the following to your `main.tf`, using your Workshop Resource Group name.
+Add the following to your `main.tf`, using the resource group name for this part of the workshop, which should end with "M12_Pt2".

 ```terraform
 data "azurerm_resource_group" "main" {
   name = "<Your resource group name>"
 }
 ```

+> Keep the quotes around the resource group name, but not the angle brackets.

 Save your changes and run `terraform plan`.
 Terraform will connect to Azure and check that it can find the resource group.
 You should see an output like